Efefred/BejamasAutomationTask/README.md

 The *mochawesome reporter* will be used as the reporting tool for the test results.
 The test results are stored in this directory, *cypress/reports/mocha*.
 Follow these links for details on how to install and configure Mocahwesome reporter. <https://www.npmjs.com/package/mochawesome>. <https://www.linkedin.com/pulse/cypress-test-automation-reporting-mochawesome-amarasiri-/>

 ### Source Control:
-A private repository, *BejamasAutomationTask*, is created in GitHub.
+A repository, *BejamasAutomationTask*, is created in GitHub.
 All commits will be pushed to this remote repository .

 ## Glossary
 * *NPM:* Node Package Manager